fnproject/fdk-java/README.md

 Hola, mundo!
 ```

-### 6. Test using HTTP and the local `functions` server
+### 6. Test using HTTP and the local `fn` server
-The previous example used `fn run` to run a function directly via docker, you can also  use the `functions` server locally to test HTTP calls to your functions.
+The previous example used `fn run` to run a function directly via docker, you can also  use the `fn` server locally to test the deployment of your function and the HTTP calls to your functions.

-Open another terminal and start the `functions` server:
+Open another terminal and start the `fn` server:

 ```bash
 $ fn start